kristiansyrjanen/billystat/miikka/detection_test/detection.md

 We became suspicious if the training had any effect at all, so we decided to stage a very small scale test.

-I took around 20 pictures of two empty bottles and a computer mouse.
+I took around 20 pictures of two empty bottles and a computer mouse, and went through the process of preparing them for training.

-I then commenced training as per usual:
+Then I commenced training as per usual:

 	./darknet detector train obj.data yolov3-tiny.cfg darknet19_448.conv.23